Yosemite’s Visitor Access Management Plan

 Yosemite National Park has proposed a new Visitor Access Management Plan that envisions a future that better serves park visitors, staff, and the species that call Yosemite home.
 The park’s preferred alternative will specifically address issues associated with high summer visitation — overcrowding, traffic congestion, and access to popular Yosemite destinations, like Bridalveil Fall, Glacier Point, and Valley trails, etc. — while ensuring that park staff can continue daily operations and efforts to protect Yosemite’s natural and cultural resources.

-Currently, the plan is in its final stage of development, wherein the National Park Service (NPS) has proposed four options for managing day-use visitation via reservation systems, and they are now assessing these options with a public comment period.
+Currently, the plan is in its final stage of development, wherein the National Park Service (NPS) has analyzed four options for managing day-use visitation via reservation systems, and they are now assessing these options with a public comment period.

 In this blog you’ll learn about the importance of an updated plan, proposed changes to park operations, and the impact of your voice/opinion.
 Quick links: